corbidub/HLIntel-/chrome-extension/README.md

 **Companion Chrome extension for HL Intel — Hyperliquid Perp Wallet Intelligence**

-Brings filtered Hyperliquid whale alerts, liquidation pressure, and confluence signals directly into your browser with a clean popup interface.
+Brings filtered Hyperliquid whale alerts, liquidation pressure, and confluence signals directly into your browser with a clean, fast popup interface.

 ---